 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
 Bid project for construction starting FY24-25.
 FY23-FY25 \$6.56M (Design and Build Costs) Phase 3 includes an all-inclusive play area, parking lot, restroom, and shade structure within the picnic area.
 Contract documents for bidding are ready and the project is anticipated to be awarded at council in Q1 2024.
 In June, the council authorized the purchase of play equipment and a pre-fab restroom.
 This allows the city to procure these 'long lead time' items and complete facility construction by Q2 2025.
-QL 3.4 - PD Building Expansion Information Information 1.
+On May 21, 2024, city council authorized a contract with R + R Pacific Construction for the project.
+Construction started on July 29, 2024 and is anticipated to be completed summer 2025, weather permitting and no delays in manufacturing of longer lead time items.
+QL 3.4 - PD Building Expansion Building Information Information 1.
 Finalize the design for the Police Department 13,000 sqft. building expansion.
 FY24-FY26 \$21.97M (Design and Build Costs) December 2023 - Design architect completed the 95% plans, specifications, and estimates.
 March 2024 - Staff determined to not implement the new addition.
 2. Bid project for construction starting by FY25-26.
 FY24-FY26 \$21.97M (Design and Build Costs) December 2023 - Conflux Construction completed the removal of the existing underground fuel storage tank.
 December 2023 - Council awarded a contract to Griffin Structures to conduct a constructability analysis and assist with the contract bidding/ prequalification process.
 March 2024 - Staff determined to not implement the new addition.

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.5 - 2030 N. Texas Street N. Texas 1.
-Finalize the design for N. Texas Street park, including neighborhood center (future home of First 5 Solano), parking lot, play area, multi-use sports courts, multi-generational fitness node, perimeter walking path, and multi-use fields.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.5 - 2030 N. Texas Street 2030 N. Parks and Rec 1.
+Finalize the design for N. Texas Street park, including neighborhood center (future home of First 5 Solano), parking lot, play area, multi-use sports courts, multi- generational fitness node, perimeter walking path, and multi-use fields.
 FY23-FY25 \$17.95M February 2024 - Project received building permit.
 March - Fall 2024 - Progress design drawings to 100% plans, specifications, and estimates.
 Work during this period includes updating design drawings to coordinate with dry utilities, additional survey topography survey due to changes to existing grade on-site, and furniture and fixtures design for the building user.
 Winter 2024 - Start project bidding and award phase.
 State grant mandates construction completion by 2028.
-2. Bid project for construction starting FY23-24.
-FY23-FY25 Winter 2024 - Project advertisement is Q2 2024.
-The project has experienced delays due to longer than anticipated building approval process.
+3. Exec operati with Fin program newly constru Commu 2.
+Bid project for construction starting FY23-24.
+Winter 2024 - Project advertisement is Q2 2024.
+The project has experienced delays due to longer than anticipated building permit approval process and grant agency coordination.
 In addition, coordination with utility companies and survey work is required to finalize the 100% plans, specifications, and estimates.
 3. Execute operating MOU with First 5 for programming at newly constructed Community Center.
 FY23-FY25 Not Started